atrsfo/screensoother/README.md

 # screensoother
 Black out screens every 30 minutes to reduce digital strain.
+(For Windows laptops and computers.
+Not for mobile)

 **Dependencies**
 You can run the file directly without needing any other software or dependencies.
 Once you run the executable, you screen will go blackout every 30 minutes for 60 seconds.